-We’ve been Staying Safe here in Nevada for well over a year now.
-Most of you are already out and about, and Nevada’s reopening is pretty close to the full “pre-pause measures” we experienced before 2020.
-With a few exceptions…
+We’ve been Staying Safe here in Nevada for nearly two years now.
+Most of you are already out and about, and Nevada’s reopening is in full swing, with events, concerts and pretty much anything else you may want.

-Summer is on the way out here in Vegas.
+Spring is on the way out here in Vegas.
 Concerts are happening, social gatherings are in full bloom and much is open.
-Governor Sisolak has updated the mask policy for Las Vegas and all of Clark County, it went into effect on Friday, July 30th, 2021.
+Governor Sisolak has updated the mask policy for Las Vegas and all of Clark County, it goes into effect today, Thursday, February 10, 2022.

 Below are updates for the State of Nevada related to the updated CDC guidance: